MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/live-reload.md

 ## Troubleshooting

+### Error codes

+* **XLR001**: *The current project references 'Xamarin.LiveReload' NuGet package version '[VERSION]' but the Xamarin Live Reload extension requires version '[VERSION]'.*

+  In order to allow rapid iteration and evolution of the Live Reload feature, the nuget package and the Visual Studio extension must match exactly.
+Update your nuget package to the same version of the extension you have installed.

+* **XLR002**: *Live Reload requires at least the 'MqttHostname' property when building from the command line.
+Alternatively, set 'EnableLiveReload' to 'false' to disable the feature.*

+  The properties required by Live Reload are not available when building from the command line (or in continuous integration), and must therefore be provided explicitly.

+* **XLR003**: *Live Reload nuget package requires installing the Xamarin Live Reload Visual Studio extension.*

+  Attempted to build a project that references the Live Reload nuget package but the Visual Extension is not installed.

+* **XLR004**: *Live Reload requires at least Visual Studio 2017 version 15.8 for non-.NET Standard projects.*

+  Support for projects other than .NET Standard requires at least 15.8 (Preview).

 ### App doesn't connect

 When the application is built, the information from **Tools > Options > Xamarin > Live Reload** (host name, port and encryption keys) are embedded in the app, so that when `LiveReload.Init()` runs, no pairing or configuration is necessary for the connection to succeed.